Today’s Quote: “You have been called to live in freedom, my brothers and sisters.”-Galatians 5:13

 Today’s Song: “Yours To Take”- Jimmy Needham

-I hope that Friday's post helped you to feel more aware and able to better put your finger on a lot of what you are fighting against in this world.
+I hope that yesterday helped you to feel more aware and able to better put your finger on a lot of what you are fighting against in this world.

 With the mindset of our culture today, even just the acknowledgement that there are very real forces of good and evil can be such a big step.

 Yesterday we talked about how scripture calls Satan “the Prince of this world” because of his vast influence here.

 One of the most widespread and venomous ways to recognize his deception in this world, is through the views that most people have about Christianity.

 So much of what people think about Christianity is so backwards!

 One widespread presumption is that it is a lifestyle of restrictions.